icopy-site/awesome/docs/awesome/awesome-composer.md

 - [PHP Inc](https://github.com/krakphp/php-inc) - Automatically includes files for autoload and autoload-dev to facilitate using functions and grouped definitions within composer loaded applications.
 - [Composer Registry Manager](https://github.com/slince/composer-registry-manager) - Enables you to switch between different composer repositories.
 - [Production-Dependencies-Guard](https://github.com/kalessil/production-dependencies-guard) - Prevents development packages from being added into require and getting into production environment.
+- [Composer Exclusive Install](https://github.com/erickskrauch/composer-exclusive-install) - Prevents more than one install or update operation at a time.

 ## Tools